A LETTER FROM OUR FOUNDER

 - Portfolio liquidity offers both a margin of safety if an exit strategy is necessary, as well as the opportunity to capitalize on positive fundamental developments.

 Just like a successful athlete, investing success is about doing the work.
 There are no short cuts.
 It is a constant process and it can be grueling.
-But, I have found few other things as satisfying as identifying an idea, validating it through one's own efforts and then being objectively rewarded when others recognize the value of what you uncovered.
+Yet, I have found few other things as satisfying as identifying an idea, validating it through one's own efforts, and then being objectively rewarded when others recognize the value of what you uncovered.

 Scott C. Kay, CIO and Founder